Divyagit1/project1/README.md

-# This is the Git tutorial
+# This is the amazing Git tutorial

 #We will learn git, pushing the code
+## These changes are by developer2